Child Safety Seats

 Why are child safety seats important?

-Child safety seats are made to protect your child against an injury if you are in an accident.
+Child safety seats are made to protect your child against an injury in an accident.
 Injuries from car accidents are a leading cause of death in children.
-Often, injuries and deaths would be prevented if the child were secured in the appropriate car seat.
+Injuries and deaths often would be prevented if the child were secured in the appropriate car seat.
 Always set a good example for your children by wearing your own seatbelt.